Anderson Cotton Mill – Anderson, South Carolina

 Reflections on the Anderson Cotton Mill

-Contributor of the historic photo above, Lynn McKinney McDaniel, says: “I found this picture in my grandmother’s collection.
+Contributor of the historic photo below, Lynn McKinney McDaniel, says: “I found this picture in my grandmother’s collection.
 It is an undated photo of the Abney weave room, likely between 1940-1950 when my grandfather, B.F.
 Hollingsworth, was working there.
 My mother and aunt,Mary Hollingsworth McKinney and Nellie Sue Hollingsworth Kinley, identified it.They worked there as teenagers in the 1950’s.”

 Anderson Cotton Mill Info